raajrajnish/Neo4J/Neo4j - Python Driver.md

 **Verifying [Connectivity](https://neo4j.com/docs/api/python-driver/current/api.html#neo4j.Driver.verify_connectivity)**

 This verifies if the driver can establish a reading connection to a remote server or a cluster.
 Some data will be exchanged.
-Raises:
-Exception – if the driver cannot connect to the remote.
+*Raises: Exception* – if the driver cannot connect to the remote.
 Use the exception to further understand the cause of the connectivity problem.
-Return type: None
+*Return type* None

 ```
 # Create an instance of the driver